-- Personal health (wellness planning, decision-making, goal-setting, prevention of child abuse and neglect)
+- Family life (family dynamics, parenting skills, prevention of child abuse and neglect)

-- Prevention and control of disease (including HIV/AIDS and other STIs)
+- Prevention and control of disease (communicable and non communicable diseases, HIV/AIDS and other STIs)

 Teaching from a well-written, grade-level textbook enhances students' content area knowledge and also strengthens their ability to comprehend longer, complex reading passages on any topic for any reason.
 Using the following instructional practices also helps student learning:

 - Reading assignments from longer text passages as well as shorter ones when text is extremely complex.

 - Making close reading and rereading of texts central to lessons.